cooljoseph1/Clustering-Algorithm-Implementation/Final Paper.md

 For both datasets running time improved as $\varepsilon$ increased, as fewer edges needed to be considered.
 However, the thesaurus dataset differed from the random dataset with the errors.
 As $\varepsilon$ transitioned from less than $0.25$ to more than $0.25$ we saw a pronounced increase in the number of errors on the real-world data, while a marked improvement in accurracy for the random dataset.
 Note that determining the optimum for the thesaurus dataset is NP-hard, so we instead give the error count.

 ![[opposite_trends.png]]
 This difference likely arises as there are only ~8,000 antonyms compared to ~200,000 synonyms in the thesaurus.
 Putting all words into one cluster is guaranteed to have very few errors, while separating into multiple clusters risks synonyms being in different clusters.
-Also, the thesaurus dataset is extremely sparse, which is apparent from the lack of a bump in running time past the $\varepsilon=0.25$ mark.

 For the random dataset, we see this improvement in error ratio even as we change the fraction of edges' correlations that are flipped, how many clusters there are, and the size of the graph.
 For example, the below graphs show the algorithm run with $\varepsilon < 0.25$ and $\varepsilon > 0.25$ and a varying number of edges.
 Even the sparser random datasets have over four times the error when $\varepsilon < 0.25$, and as it gets denser this increases to over twenty times!